-As the economies and business conditions in emerging markets go through inevitable ups and downs, the demand for global stock offerings rises and falls.
-During times of growth and favorable conditions, foreign companies attracted by flexible exchange rules and liquid stock exchanges frequently turn to the U.S. as a source of raising capital.
-For example, a recent Bloomberg article reports an increase in public offerings in the U.S. by companies in Brazil after a recession-induced lull.
+As the economies and business conditions in emerging markets go through inevitable ups and downs, demand for global stock offerings also rises and falls.
+During times of growth and favorable conditions, foreign companies – attracted by flexible exchange rules and liquid stock exchanges – frequently turn to the U.S. as a source of raising capital.

 Securities Act and Exchange Act Disclosure Requirements

-Generally, the Securities Act requires companies wishing to offer and sell securities in the United States to register the issuance with the SEC by filing one of a series of registration statements with the Securities and Exchange Commission (SEC) for the issuance, or comply with certain requirements that deem the issuance exempt from such registration.
+Generally, the Securities Act requires companies wishing to offer and sell securities in the U.S. to file one of a series of registration statements with the Securities and Exchange Commission (SEC) for the issuance, or comply with certain requirements that deem the issuance exempt from such registration.

-The Exchange Act requires companies to register classes of equity securities in order to list these securities on a national securities exchange in the United States.
-The Exchange Act also requires companies to make periodic filings with the Commission to disclose information about their business operations, financial condition and management.
+The Exchange Act requires companies to register classes of equity securities in order to list these securities on a national securities exchange in the U.S. The Exchange Act also requires companies to make periodic filings with the SEC to disclose information about their business operations, financial condition and management.

-As a result of these acts, foreign private issuers registering to sell securities in the U.S. will be required to file a detailed disclosure form with the SEC on one of a series of forms prescribed by the regulations under the Securities Act.
+As a result of these acts, foreign private issuers registering to sell securities in the U.S. are required to file a detailed disclosure form with the SEC.
 Depending on the nature of the issuance and to whom the securities will be offered, the level of disclosure will vary.

-As defined in Section 230.100 of the Securities Act, the name, U.S.-based address and phone number of an “agent for service” (as defined under section 230.100 of the General Rules and Regulation of the Securities Act) are required to be listed on the cover page of the following SEC registration statements:
+As defined in Section 230.100 of the Securities Act, the name, U.S.-based address and phone number of an ‘agent for service’ (a.k.a process agent) are required on the cover page of the following SEC registration statements:

-- SEC Form F-1 - a foreign private issuer publicly selling securities for the first time in the U.S. will register the securities on SEC Form F-1.
+- SEC Form F-1: Foreign private issuers publicly selling securities for the first time in the U.S. register the securities on SEC Form F-1.
 This registration form requires a higher level of disclosure than some of the other SEC registration forms.

-- SEC Form F-3 – a short form registration statement used by foreign private issuers that have previously completed registered offerings in the U.S.
+- SEC Form F-3: Short form registration statement used by foreign private issuers that have previously completed registered offerings in the U.S.

-- SEC Form F-4 – a registration statement filed in connection with business combinations and exchange offers.
+- SEC Form F-4: Registration statement filed in connection with business combinations and exchange offers.

-- SEC Form F-6 – used to register depositary shares evidenced by American Depositary Receipts.
+- SEC Form F-6: Registration of depositary shares evidenced by American Depositary Receipts.

-- SEC Form S-8 – used to register securities issued to employees under an employee benefit plan.
+- SEC Form S-8: Registration of securities issued to employees under an employee benefit plan.

-Unlike a contractual transaction, in which the terms of the agreement are likely to identify a fixed term of the agreement and term for the process agent, a foreign issuer is required to retain the process agent for an indefinite period of time for as long as the securities are registered.
+Unlike a contractual transaction, which is likely to identify a fixed term of an agreement and term for the process agent, a foreign issuer is required to retain the process agent for an indefinite period of time – as long as the securities are registered.

 Timing of Process Agent Appointment is Critical

-As mentioned in prior posts, successfully coordinating the timing of the appointment of the process agent is critical.
-The timing of the electronic filing the registration statement via EDGAR (Electronic Data Gathering, Analysis, and Retrieval system) and for pricing the stock offering is very well orchestrated among the transaction parties.
-Therefore, the acceptance of the process agent at least a day in advance of the filing is prudent.
-While the acceptance of the process agent is one of the smaller matters on a pre-filing conditions precedent list, its importance should not be overlooked.
-Not having the consent of the process agent in advance of the scheduled submission date may cause a delay in the filing with the SEC resulting in serious consequences to all parties.
+Coordinating the timing of the process agent appointment is critical and must be done in advance of the electronic filing the registration statement via EDGAR (Electronic Data Gathering, Analysis, and Retrieval system) with the SEC.
+While the process agent’s acceptance is one of the smaller matters on a pre-filing conditions precedent list, its importance should not be overlooked.
+Not having the consent of the process agent in advance of the scheduled submission date may cause a delay in the filing with the SEC, resulting in serious consequences to all parties.
 Confirming the process agent at least a day in advance of the filing is prudent.

 This article is provided for informational purposes only and should not be considered, or relied upon, as legal advice.